 Is collagen bad for your kidneys?

-No — for healthy individuals, collagen supplementation is not harmful to kidneys.
+No, for healthy individuals collagen supplementation is not harmful to kidneys.
 Collagen peptides are a food-derived protein processed the same way as dietary protein from meat or fish.
 Clinical trials running up to 12 months have reported no adverse kidney-related effects in healthy participants.
 The concern about protein and kidneys applies primarily to people with pre-existing chronic kidney disease, who are advised to monitor total protein intake from all sources.
 If you have a diagnosed kidney condition, consult your healthcare provider before adding any protein supplement including collagen.
-For healthy adults, daily collagen at the clinically studied dose of 10–16g is well-tolerated and safe.
+For healthy adults, daily collagen at the clinically studied dose of 10 to 16g is well-tolerated and safe.

 Where can I buy genuinely halal certified collagen in the USA?

-Simply Halal ships across the USA with orders processed within 1–2 business days.
-Every product carries ISA certification, sources from grass-fed bovine cattle, and ships from a GMP-certified facility in Dearborn Heights, Michigan.
+Simply Halal ships across the USA with free shipping on orders over $99, processed within 1 to 2 business days.
+Every product is halal certified at every stage of manufacturing and production, sourced from grass-fed South American bovine cattle, and ships from a GMP-certified facility in Dearborn Heights, Michigan.
 Browse the full range at the Simply Halal shop or read our guide on the best halal collagen powder.